odaven/.dotfiles/raspberry-pi/README.md

-# raspberry-pi-setup
+# Raspberry Pi setup

-Raspberry Pi first initial setup
+---

-### Raspberry Pi Imager installation
+### Installation method 1: Raspberry Pi Imager
 Download Raspberry Pi Imager that will create the image for you:

 Url: https://www.raspberrypi.com/software/